openoms/joininbox/FAQ.md

 * https://github.com/JoinMarket-Org/joinmarket-clientserver/blob/master/docs/USAGE.md#recover

 ### on JoininBox
 * Connect the remote bitcoind with `CONFIG` -> `CONNECT` menu so it checks if the connection is successful.
-It will also set the remote watch-only wallet in bitcoind to "joininbox" so will need to rescan that after recovering an old wallet with previously used addresses.
+It will also set the remote watch-only-descriptor-wallet in bitcoind to "joininbox" so will need to rescan that after recovering an old wallet with previously used addresses.

 * When using the CLI and connecting to the remote node over Tor, you will need to use the script with the torsocks prefix like:
 `torsocks python3 wallet-tool.py --recoversync -g 20 ~/.joinmarket/wallets/wallet.jmdat`